jivisha24bsa10199-lgtm/Autonomous-Delivery-Agent-/README.md

 │ ├── init. py # 'src' becomes a Python package (so that it is importable)

-│ ├── AGENT. py # Delivery Agent definition
+│ ├── Agent. py # Delivery Agent definition

-│ ├── Algo. py # has routing alg implementations
+│ ├── ALGO. py # has routing alg implementations

 │ ├── API. py # High-level interface for the simulation